Review: Disney's Pop Century Resort Is Our Go-To Value Resort

 Booking Pop Century

-Our most recent stay at Pop Century was booked as part of a 25% offer for Disney+ subscribers.
-We paid $226 per night for three nights.
+Our most recent stay at Pop Century was booked as part of a 25% annual passholder discount offer.
+We paid $236 per night for two nights.

 If you’re interested in booking Pop Century, we suggest contacting our go-to travel agent, Lauren Quirk of Travel With Character LLC, who also booked this trip for us, about the nights you’re interested in.